stockmind/gpd-pocket-ubuntu-respin/README.md

 ## GPD Fan always spinning on AC

 On latest kernels with Hans patches and proper fan driver enabled (gpd-pocket-fan kernel module), fan is set as always spinning at speed 2 (of 3) on AC.
 That's because when charging it may be desirable to have some extra cooling, as some BIOS versions also do.
+(Thanks Hans for explanations!)

-You can disable this behaviour by setting the speed_on_ac parameter (must be between 0 and 3) for the gpd-pocket-fan module to 0 in GRUB (see setting).
+You can disable this behaviour by setting the speed_on_ac parameter (must be between 0 and 3) for the gpd-pocket-fan module to 0 in GRUB (see setting below).
 Note the default is 2, which is medium speed, 1 is low speed and 3 is max speed.
-0 will turn off fan when not required (So when temps are fine and below the fan trigger temperatures).
+0 will not turn on fan on AC when not required (So when temps are fine and below the fan trigger temperatures).

 File to edit `/etc/default/grub`: